Dalt0nik/EventSync/README.md

 - [`frontend/`](frontend): React application with the user interface
 - [`backend/`](backend): Spring Boot application providing the API

+Deployment instructions for both services can be found in their directory README files.
+Deployment has to be performed starting from Backend.

 ## Tech stack

 ### Backend